Cdunkling/roguelike-in-cpp/README.md

 # cpprougelike
-The program and documentation for the rouge-like in c++
+The program and documentation for the rogue-like in c++